top of page

 Intelligent Design of Autonomous Materials

-The Intelligent Design of Autonomous Materials Group welcomes competitive and enthusiastic applicants to conduct cutting-edge research at HKUST.
+The Group on Intelligent Design of Autonomous Materials welcomes competitive and enthusiastic applicants to conduct cutting-edge research at HKUST in Hong Kong.
 Interested persons with theoretical or computational background in Applied Mathematics, Physics, Biophysics, Materials Science, Mechanical Engineering, or Chemical Engineering are encouraged to send enquiries to Rui's email address at

 ruizhang@ust.hk